FAQ

 When will I be charged?

-For an authorized card, the payment will be taken immediately.
-You will receive an email notice then.
-If the card is not authorized or under pre-authorization status, payment will not be taken.
-You may contact your bank or card issuer to authorize the payment.
-Please remember that even if the payment isn’t authorized, it may still appear as though we have proceeded with the transactions.
-However, this occurs because some card issuers still hold the funds for a short period of time.
+If the card is not authorized, or is still in a pre‑authorization status, no payment will be taken.
+You may need to contact your bank or card issuer to approve the transaction.
+Please note that even when a payment is not authorized, it may temporarily appear as if the charge has gone through.
+This is because some card issuers place a short-term hold on the funds during the authorization process.

 Why didn't I get a confirmation email about my reservation?